 The cores on some of the stretch films we supply are printed with arrows facing one direction for easy user operation when loading onto a wrapper, letting them know which side the cling will face.

-Not only will this save you money on re-wrapping damaged pallets, your product will be safer, and your staff will have plenty of extra time to deal with more important shipping matters.
+Not only will this save you money on re-wrapping damaged pallets, but your product will also be safer, and your staff will have plenty of extra time to deal with more important shipping matters.

 Reduce Shipping Damage with ONE-SIDED Cling

 Moving beyond the possibilities of one-sided cling, there are other stretch options.
 You can opt for differential cling, where you have more cling added to one side of the film and less on the other.
 There are also non-cling options for when you are shipping light products, like PET bottles.

 Still not sure which type of stretch wrap cling you need for your product?
 If you want better options and higher quality load containment, talk to our Certified Service Technicians today!